Skip to content

 Similar payment processing solutions

-For an iGaming operator, the alternatives are not other settlement banks — they are PSPs that take operator money.
-Look at Paysafe, Nuvei, Solidgate, AstroPay and Trustly depending on your geography and product mix.
+For an iGaming operator, the alternatives are not other settlement banks; they are PSPs that take operator money.
+Look at Paysafe, Nuvei, AstroPay and Trustly depending on your geography and product mix.
 Several of those use Banking Circle underneath anyway.
 If you are a PSP or fintech evaluating settlement banks specifically, the relevant peer set is ClearBank (UK-centric, also MiCAR CASP via AFM), Currencycloud (Visa-owned, FX-led), Modulr (SME-friendlier, lighter compliance threshold), Clear Junction (lighter access, lower bar), Thunes (correspondent network specialist for emerging markets) and Form3 (cloud payment-tech rather than a chartered bank).

 When to Choose an Alternative

 If you actually want an iGaming PSP that uses Banking Circle's infrastructure, Paysafe is the most direct route.
-10.0 iGaming Fit, Skrill/Neteller wallets, public Banking Circle client.
+10.0 iGaming Fit, Skrill/Neteller wallets, a public Banking Circle client.
 You get the underlying rails plus operator-facing onboarding.

 Often Paired With